By Heather McCargo

 As farmers and landowners, we can bring native plants, and the attendant diversity, back into the Maine landscape in a way that works with a farmer’s busy schedule.
 Many native plants thrive in dry, wet and shady areas that are poor sites for traditional farm crops.

 The easiest way to promote a pollination corridor is by changing your mowing regime.
 Along with forest clear-cutting and urban sprawl, mowing habits impact insect pollinators, birds and other fauna tremendously.
-In New England, most landowners and municipalities mow their roadsides and fields in the middle of the growing season.
+In the Northeast, most landowners and municipalities mow their roadsides and fields in the middle of the growing season.
 For hay harvesting, this makes sense, since the hay crop is at its prime.
 However, this is not good timing for native plant flowering and seed ripening or for the myriad creatures that depend on this critical part of the native plant life cycle.
 Pollinating insects depend on these native plants for some parts of their life cycle; for instance larval Monarch butterflies eat only milkweed foliage.
 In the months of May to October, insect-based pollination is at its height, and a healthy nearby population of these pollinators on the farm promotes effective crop pollination.

 An easy way to support the life cycle of these plants and pollinators is to delay mowing until the end of the season – late October or early November in Maine.
 In fact, many meadow areas need only be mown every few years to keep the forest from returning.